 In the old days they believed in skipper's yarn like gospel.

-The skipper rather liked him, for although he was a young hand, he was very handy, and knew his work well.
+The skipper rather liked him, for although he was young, he was very handy and knew his work well.
 Besides, he was a big and strong lad, and was not frightened to bend his back over a rope.
 In fact, he was almost as useful as an able seaman already, and always in a merry, lively mood.
-He often kept up the spirits of all on board, so the skipper did not like the idea of losing him.
+He often kept up the spirits of all on board, so the skipper did not like the thought of losing him.

 But the lad had no mind to spend the autumn nights on salt water.
 He would, however, stay on board till the cargo was in and they were ready to sail.